 So PowerApps is not just for the professional developer.
 Plus, apps that are developed are accessible from your desktop, tablet or mobile device and are easily managed and shared within your organization.
 In this webinar, you’ll learn how to create your first application using PowerApps and see how this business-friendly way of quickly creating applications – with click, not code – can integrate with the Microsoft Power BI and Flow platforms for visualizing and moving data.

-We offer free training every Tuesday as 11 EST, as well as workshops, boot camps and our On-Demand Training platform offers 30+ (and growing) courses covering Business Intelligence, Power BI, Business Analytics and more.
+We offer free training every Tuesday as 11 EST, as well as workshops, boot camps and our On-Demand Training platform offers 55 courses covering Power Apps, Business Intelligence, Power BI, Business Analytics and more.
 Click the link below to learn more and to download your free trial.